Introduction to the Program

 10.9.1.
 New Prospects for Treatment in Childhood and Adolescence

-The work of teachers evolves day by day, professionals dedicated to this sector seek ways to keep their knowledge updated, in order to be aware of the different branches that arise in this profession.
-Because of this, at TECH we have designed a Professional Master's Degree in Child and Adolescent Psychopathology, a high-level program specialized in strengthening your skills in the study and analysis of mental illnesses or problems.
-You will be able to address issues such as psychological difficulties in childhood and adolescence, disorders and their context, pathological universes and unrecorded mental disorders, which have emerged in recent years of psychological study (DSM-5).
-You will be able to incorporate new competences to your professional profile and increase your chances of employability by 99%.
+The role of educators evolves daily, and professionals in this field continuously seek ways to keep their knowledge up to date in order to stay informed about the emerging branches of this profession.
+For this reason, at TECH Global University, we have designed a Master's Degree in Child and Adolescent Psychopathology, a high-level program specialized in enhancing your skills in the study and analysis of mental disorders and problems.
+You will be able to address issues such as psychological difficulties in childhood and adolescence, disorders and their context, pathological universes, and unrecorded mental alterations that have emerged in recent years of psychological study (DSM-5).
+You will incorporate new competencies into your professional profile and increase your employability by 99%.

-Get certified in the largest School of Education
+Get Certified from the largest School of Education

-Professionals who wish to boost their career and acquire new knowledge will find in TECH the best option to achieve this purpose.
-With this program they will be able to acquire a superior understanding in the branch of child and adolescent psychopathology, in order to detect abnormal habits that are occurring in classrooms or educational integration spaces.
-During 1,500 hours you will specialize in the etiology of psychopathology, as well as personality disorders present in this stage of life, in addition to learning about pharmacological intervention in anxiety and stress problems.
-You will strengthen your intellect in this field to detect possible behavioral problems that are occurring, so you can intervene and propose possible solutions to the problem.
+Professionals looking to advance their careers and acquire new knowledge will find TECH Global University to be the best option to achieve this goal.
+With this program, you will gain superior understanding in the field of Child and Adolescent Psychopathology to detect abnormal behaviors in the classroom or educational integration spaces.
+Over the course of 1,500 hours, you will specialize in the etiology of psychopathology, as well as personality disorders present at this stage of life, in addition to learning about pharmacological intervention for anxiety and stress-related problems.
+You will strengthen your expertise in this field to identify potential behavioral problems early, enabling you to intervene and propose possible solutions to the issues.

-The main objective of this educational program is to promote full physical and emotional health in children to maintain a good quality of life.
-To achieve this purpose, at TECH we have designed the most complete and updated curriculum in the market; in this way, you will specialize in detecting anomalies in the behavior of your students.
-You will also be able to correctly address delicate and sensitive issues such as depression, anorexia, violence or consumption of psychoactive substances, among others.
-You will be an expert in providing treatment for these and other problems, using the best tools in a totally assertive manner.
-All this you will be able to do with a multidisciplinary online teaching methodology.
+The main objective of this educational program is to promote the physical and emotional well-being of minors to maintain a good quality of life.
+To achieve this goal, at TECH, we have designed the most comprehensive and up-to-date syllabus on the market; in this way, you will specialize in detecting anomalies in your students’ behavior.
+You will also be able to address sensitive and delicate topics such as depression, anorexia, violence, or the use of psychoactive substances, among others.
+You will become an expert in providing treatment for these and other issues by using the best tools in a highly effective manner.
+All of this will be done through a multidisciplinary online teaching methodology.